Nikki Sixx: Sixx:A.M. (2006–2017)

-Sixx formed his own group Sixx:A.M. in 2006, to record an audio accompaniment to his autobiography The Heroin Diaries: A Year in the Life of a Shattered Rock Star, with friends producer/songwriter James Michael and guitarist DJ Ashba (Guns N' Roses, formerly of Beautiful Creatures and BulletBoys).
+Sixx formed his own group Sixx:A.M. in 2006, to record an audio accompaniment to his memoir The Heroin Diaries: A Year in the Life of a Shattered Rock Star, with friends producer/songwriter James Michael and guitarist DJ Ashba (Guns N' Roses, formerly of Beautiful Creatures and BulletBoys).
 They recorded and released The Heroin Diaries Soundtrack in August 2007 through Eleven Seven.
 The single, "Life Is Beautiful", received a high ratio of radio and video play peaking at number 2 on the Mainstream Rock Tracks.

 The band made their live debut at the Crash Mansion on July 16, 2007.
 They performed five songs from the album, with former Beautiful Creatures drummer Glen Sobel filling in on the drums.
 On April 15, 2008, Sixx:A.M. announced they would be touring as part of Mötley Crüe's Crüe Fest.
 The tour began on July 1, 2008, in West Palm Beach, Florida.
 During Crüe Fest, Papa Roach drummer Tony Palermo served as a touring drummer for the band.
 A deluxe tour edition of The Heroin Diaries Soundtrack was released on November 25, 2008, which included a bonus live EP entitled Live Is Beautiful, which features recorded performances from the band's summer tour.

 In April 2009, both Sixx and Michael confirmed that the band was in the studio, recording new material.
 Sixx added that the new material was "inspiring. it feels like we may have topped ourselves on this album coming up, and can't wait for you to hear what it sounds like."

 In 2010, the group continued recording the album with plans to release it by the late 2010/early 2011 with the group bringing in Paul R. Brown to shoot the video for the album's first single.
 During an interview in July 2010, Sixx stated that the album was almost finished.
 This Is Gonna Hurt, the band's second studio album, was released on May 3, 2011.
 A third studio album, Modern Vintage, was released in 2014.
 Prayers for the Damned and Prayers for the Blessed were released in 2016.

 The band went on hiatus in 2017, with other members DJ Ashba and James Michael forming a new band, Pyromantic.

 In 2021, the band released a greatest HITS album to coincide with Nikki's fourth novel, THE FIRST 21.

+In 2025, nearly a decade after the original release, a deluxe version of “Prayers for the Damned” and “Prayers for the Blessed” was released, featuring both albums together with brand-new renditions of “Maybe It’s Time” (Piano Version), “Prayers for the Damned” (Piano Version), and an alternative mix of “We Will Not Go Quietly."